This post contains affiliate links.

 The best way to detect this problem is to examine your pet and check their mouth regularly for any decayed teeth or swelling or the gums.

-Cats with FIV may show symptoms after initial infection occurs.
+Cats with FIV may show symptoms after the initial infection occurs.
 The virus is typically transmitted by an infected cat biting another cat.
 The virus is slow-acting and attacks the immune system.
 The immune system becomes severely weakened once the disease takes hold.
 With a weak immune system, cats become susceptible to various secondary infections.

 Infected cats require supportive medical care to keep them stress-free, indoor environments can be relatively comfortable before the chronic stages of the disease.